Jane Powell (cricketer)

 Jane Powell (born 19 January 1957) is an English former cricketer who played as a right-handed batter.

+She was elected as the first female President of Yorkshire County Cricket Club in 2023.

+Playing career

 She played in six Test matches and 24 One Day Internationals, with a highest score of 115* against India.
 Powell was captain of England at the 1988 Women's Cricket World Cup, losing in the Final to Australia.
 She also captained England to Women's European Cricket Championship titles in 1989 and 1990.
 Her twin sister Jill also represented England.
 She mainly played domestic cricket for Yorkshire, but also appeared in matches for Sussex and East Anglia.

 After retiring from playing, Powell coached the England team during the 2002–03 tour of Australia, as well as being a successful hockey coach.